 1.INTRODUCTION

 The most common and critical simple stress in construction is bending (Shen et al., 2025; Tho et al., 2023; Ma et al., 2020; Shaat et al., 2020).
 Particular attention is paid to it.
-Therefore, in the study of mechanical behavior, particular importance is given to it, along with its various components.
+Therefore, in the study of mechanical behavior, its various components are given particular importance.
 In this study, we developed wood-based briquettes using different proportions of high-density polyethylene (HDPE).
 This is a wood-polymer composite (WPC).
 We conducted two studies: the analytical approach and the simulation using Cast3M.
 The results of both cases are compared.
 The study focused on a beam loaded in its plane of symmetry.
 The specimen dimensions are LxHxW: 0.2x0.1x0.05 m3 (Figure 5).
-For both methods, the magnitudes increase as the percentage of high-density polyethylene (HDPE) increases.
-This is corroborated by the graphs.
+For both methods, the magnitudes increase as the percentage of high-density polyethene (HDPE) increases.
+The graphs corroborate this.
 The example is given in Figures 8 and 12.
 They yield values equal to 2.2 x 10-6 and 2.1 x 10-6 m for deflection, respectively.
 There is a clear agreement between the two studies.
 This material can be used to create lightweight partitions that delimit spaces without supporting significant loads.

-We have therefore developed a simulation method to predict the mechanical behavior during bending.
+We have, therefore, developed a simulation method to predict the mechanical behavior during bending.

 2. Preliminary presentation of deformation in beam theory